 The Library allows users to browse a number of resources available through Terra.
-These resources are divided into three categories - Datasets, Showcase & Tutorials, Code & Tools.
+These resources are divided into three categories - Datasets, Showcase & Tutorials, Code & Workflows.
 This article covers the following topics:

 - Data accessible through Terra